How To Rebuild Confidence In Your Marketable Skills

 Thriving In The Workplace Starts With A Healthy Self-Outlook

 I would like to publicly thank the woman who runs our social media.
 I can’t say her name on the air, but she is amazing and wonderful, and she works really hard.
-Also, the dedicated volunteers that help with Betrayal Trauma Recovery and our coaches who work tirelessly to help women all over the world through one-on-one coaching and support groups.
+Also, the dedicated volunteers that help with Betrayal Trauma Recovery and our coaches who work tirelessly to help women all over the world through Betrayal Trauma Recovery Group and Individual Sessions.

 Gain Confidence Through Developing Skills In The Workforce